Posted on July 7, 2016

 Let the debunking begin…

-These decisions should never be solely based on word of mouth, the only things that start to matter is hard facts.
-For example, television is considered good source of marketing but in reality approximately 40 % families have access to it.
+These decisions should never be solely based on word of mouth; the only things that start to matter are hard facts.
+For example, television is considered a good source of marketing but in reality, approximately 40 % families have access to it.
 Folk is considered a way to assist in marketing, which is true for few areas while untrue for others.
 The same can be said for various such examples and they all are cautionary tales.

-A lot of marketers believe that only products can be sold in rural market whose prices are low, which is the worst myth for a business.
-The basic point remains the same, if the product fulfills customer’s needs or desires, price becomes secondary.
+A lot of marketers believe that only products can be sold in a rural market whose prices are low, which is the worst myth for a business.
+The basic point remains the same, if the product fulfills customer’s needs or desires, price becomes not so important.
 Delivering value has become very valuable.

 Do not make a mistake because you were believing on myths.